 Debt for which you are personally liable is recourse debt.
 All other debt is nonrecourse debt.

-If you are not personally liable for the debt, you do not have ordinary income from the cancellation of debt unless you retain the collateral and either:
+If you aren't personally liable for the debt, you don't have ordinary income from the cancellation of debt unless you retain the collateral and either:

 The lender agrees to a loan modification that results in the reduction of the principal balance of the debt.

-See Discounts and loan modifications , later.
-Also, upon the disposition of the property securing a nonrecourse debt, the amount realized includes the entire unpaid amount of the debt, not just the FMV of the property.
+However, upon the disposition of the property securing a nonrecourse debt, the amount realized includes the entire unpaid amount of the debt, not just the FMV of the property.
 As a result, you may realize a gain or loss if the outstanding debt immediately before the disposition is more or less than your adjusted basis in the property.
 For more details on figuring your gain or loss, see chapter 2 of this publication or see Pub.
 544, Sales and Other Dispositions of Assets.

 There are several exceptions and exclusions that may result in part or all of a canceled debt being nontaxable.
 See Exceptions and Exclusions, later.
 You must report any taxable canceled debt as ordinary income on: